zewpo/jastery/README.md

 `rustup target add wasm32-unknown-unknown`

 and;

 `cargo install wasm-bindgen-cli`

-Then, you can just run this.
+Then, the cargo.toml file has a bin target you can use, so you can just run this.

 `cargo run --bin wasm_build --features wasm_build`